Why Is My Turntable or Record Player So Quiet or Sound low? Check Here

 record player with stylus guard

 I never thought that people would get issues with stylus guards until I saw people talking about this in forums online.
+That’s the reason I have also added this problem here.

 Well, the turntable comes with a stylus guard which is placed on the top of the stylus to protect it from breaking while in transit.
 Once people receive their order and try to play the turntable, they simply place the tonearm with the stylus guard on over the record which doesn’t play anything.